scubamikejax904/Connector-Bridge-Hubitat-direct/Test_Readme.md

 1. Click on **Devices** in the left-hand menu.
 2. Click the **+ Add Virtual Device** button in the top-right corner.
-3. In the `Device Name` field, give your bridge a logical name (e.g., "Blinds Bridge").
+3. In the `Device Name` field, give your bridge a name (Logical examples "Blinds Bridge", "Porch Blinds"etc.).
 4. In the `Type` dropdown menu, scroll all the way down to the "User" section at the bottom and select **Connector WLAN Integration (Full)**.
 5. Click the **Save Device** button.